jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

             ![21](../../../../static/img/usage/tools/fastReport-basicGuide/21.png)

-        2. Place on the Report Page
+        2. Place it on the Report Page

         3. Select Aggregate value